spectrum-health-systems/MAWSC/Documentation/Sourcecode/MAWSC.CommandLine.md

 3. Replace any "-" characters with ""

 #### Notes
-* For more information as to why we cleanup these components, please see [this documentation][4].
+* For more information as to why we cleanup these components, please see [Standard casing/trimming of values][4].

 </details>